Write a Transaction Function

 function here serves a straightforward job - it creates a TransactionRequest

-object by called TransactionRequest.fromTransaction
+object by calling TransactionRequest.build

-with the previously written mkHelloWorldTransaction
+with the previously written helloWorldTransaction

 function as well as the nonce